Going Behind, Beneath & Beyond Rome’s Top Attractions

 Today Trevi Fountain is supplied by the Aqua Vergine, which is a 15th century restoration of a Roman aqueduct – the Aqua Virgo, constructed in 19 BC.
 Not much of the ancient aqueduct survives, but a few travertine arches can be seen behind the fountains on via del Nazzareno (red markers on the map above).
 And across the streets from the arches is the round-headed inspection duct of the Aqua Vergine in the wall.
 An inscription on the architrave dating to 46 AD tells how Claudius had to rebuild a portion of the aqueduct because Caligula had taken the stone to build an amphitheatre.

-Another feature of the ancient aqueduct that supplied Rome can be seen in the basement on the nearby Trevi Cinema.
+Another feature of the ancient aqueduct that supplied Rome can be seen in the basement of the nearby Trevi Cinema.
 Recent excavations have not only uncovered the remains of an early apartment block, but also structures that contained a large distribution tank (that held 150,000 litres of water) supplied by the Aqua Virgo.
-These archaeological remains, 9 metres beneath the fountain, are open to the public: Visit the Archaeological Site at Trevi Fountain.
+These archaeological remains, 9 metres beneath the fountain, are open to the public.

 Completed in 125 AD by Emperor Hadrian, the Pantheon has stood for 1889 years.
 Until 1958 the temple’s domed roof had the largest concrete span in the World.
 Initially a temple, to all Roman gods, the reason it has stood the test of time is because it was converted into a church, as well as the quality of its construction.